 - Proof of residence such as a rental contract

-Some banks offer internet banking and online account opening for residents.
+Some Polish banks offer internet banking and online account opening for residents.
 If you are a resident, it is possible to open a bank account remotely.

 If you are not in Poland and wish to open a bank account, Bank Millennium provides remote account opening.
 You will need to fill forms online and then visit a courier with your documents.
 Also, carry your bank card.
 The courier will confirm your identification card and then complete the other paperwork that is required.

-Polish Bank Account for Non residents
+Polish Bank Account for Non residents and Foreigners

 It is good to research about the bank branches the requirements needed.
 Proof of address is needed when opening an account as a non-resident.
 Some banks offer international accounts non-residents for specific uses and limitations.